Glossary of Terms used in Galvanizing of Steel

 Zinc oxide – It is basic corrosion product formed almost instantaneously on freshly galvanized articles after withdrawal from the molten zinc metal.

-Zinc patina – It is relatively insoluble zinc carbonate layer that forms as the galvanized coating weathers, providing added corrosion protection and abrasion resistance.
+Zinc patina – It is relatively insoluble zinc carbonate layer which forms as the galvanized coating weathers, providing added corrosion protection and abrasion resistance.

 Zinc rich paint – This is also called cold galvanizing.
 It is the material used to touch up and or repair hot dipped galvanized surfaces, providing barrier protection and some cathodic protection.